ACAviation/ac-aviation-docs/docs/source/QA/QAM.rst

 maintained in a form in which it can be used without difficulty.

-AC Aviation shall utilize our Quality Assurance System (QAS) to assess reported or discovered non-compliance related to AC Aviation Company Limited (DBA, Bangkok Jets) flight and maintenance operations.
+AC Aviation shall utilize our Quality Assurance System (QAS) to assess reported or discovered non-compliance related to AC Aviation flight and maintenance operations.

 AC Aviation QAS addresses the formal and systematic approach to overall quality and its related processes and activities rather than